Paquies/Mark-the-React/README.md

 ## Introduction

-CSS Toolbox is a project aimed at providing a comprehensive guide for setting up and working with React and MDX.
+Mark the React is a project aimed at providing a comprehensive guide for setting up and working with React and MDX.
 This guide covers various aspects of using React and MDX together, including setting up the project, configuring MDX, writing MDX content, styling MDX components, and providing practical examples.

 ## Technologies Used